 GEOG 2750 – World Regional Geography

 An examination of the human and physical geographic structure of all world regions, defined primarily at the continental scale.
 Examines regions in global context.
 This class meets GEC requirements for 2) Breadth B) Social Science 3) Human, Natural, and Economic Resources.
 It also meets 4) Diversity B) International Issues [Non-Western or Global].
-Spring 2019 [all classes are hybrid sections, half online, in-person Tues. only]: 8:00-9:20a (#15259, also co-listed as Honor-embedded #34091) and 9:35-10:55a (#31333).
-Autumn 2019 [tentative, all classes are in-person Tues. & Thurs.]: 8:00-9:20a (#TBD) and 9:35-10:55a (#TBD).
+Fall 2020 [all classes are hybrid sections, half online, in-person Tues. only]: 8:00-9:20a (#12327, also co-listed as Honor-embedded #35795) and 9:35-10:55a (#12328, reserved for Learning Community participation).
+Spring 2020 [tentative, all classes are hybrid sections, half online, in-person Tues. only]: 8:00-9:20a (#29132) and 9:35-10:55a (#27808).
 This class is sometimes also occasionally offered as an honors course.
-Most semesters this class offers an extra credit opportunity to video-conference with students in Egypt as part of The American University in Cairo’s Dialogue Project and/or a Saturday field trip to “global” sites in Columbus.
-Other classes below incorporate local field trips during normal meeting times.
+Most semesters this class offers an extra credit opportunity to video-conference with students in Egypt as part of the Dialogue Project at The American University in Cairo and/or a Saturday field trip to “global” sites in Columbus.

 GEOG 3750 – Geography of North America

 Geographical analysis of North America; spatial patterns and processes associated with culture, politics, economy and social difference at international, national, regional and urban scales.
 This class meets GEC requirements for 4) Diversity A) Social Diversity in the United States.
-Offered in Fall 2018 by B. Mazzocco.
-In recent offerings this course incorporated an optional Service Learning component (in lieu of a research paper) and an opportunity to distribute $2,000 in charitable funds made available through Ohio Campus Compact.
+There are currently no plans to offer this course in 2020-2021.
+In past offerings this course has sometimes incorporated an optional Service Learning component (in lieu of a research paper) and an opportunity to distribute $2,000 in charitable funds made available through Ohio Campus Compact.

 GEOG 3600 – Space, Power and Political Geography

 Political geographic thought; territory and territoriality; borders and scale; space, power and uneven development; states and statecraft; and the politics of nations, regions and localities.
 This class meets GEC requirements for 2) Breadth; B) Social Science; 2) Organizations and Polities.
-Spring 2019: Tues. & Thurs.
-11:10a-12:30p (#28152).
+Fall 2020: Tues. & Thurs.
+12:45-2:05p (#25879).